ghislainv/deforestation-maps-Mada/README.md

     - `manuscript/tabs`: tables used in the manuscript.
 - `outputs`: outputs from the R script.
 - `R`: R script to plot the forest cover change figure.
-- `update_2017`: update with deforestation and forest fragmentation until 2017
+- `update_2017`: updated estimates of deforestation and forest fragmentation up to year 2017

 ## Dependencies